What Is the CCSP? Your Guide to Becoming Certified in Cloud Security

 You don’t get penalised for incorrect answers on the CCSP exam, so use the process of elimination and make your best guess.

 You can flag questions to skip and come back to later.
-Remember, you have three hours to finish—that works out to nearly 90 seconds per question.
+Remember, you have four hours to finish—that works out to over 90 seconds per question.

 If you’re working in cybersecurity and are interested in specialising in cloud security, becoming a CCSP could be a worthwhile investment.
-According to (ISC)², CCSPs in the UK earn an average salary of £68,262 [1].
-In comparison, Glassdoor reports the average cloud security salary in the UK is £55,555, with or without a CCSP certification [2].
+According to (ISC)², CCSPs in the Asia Pacific earn an average salary of ₹50,72,846 [1].
+In comparison, Glassdoor reports the average cloud security salary in India is ₹4,22,044, with or without a CCSP certification [2].

 If you’re just starting out in cybersecurity but think you might be interested in working in cloud security, the CCSP might be something to aim for as you build experience and earn more beginner-friendly credentials, like the CCSK.